MightyBOBcnc/nixis/README.md

 A smart workflow would be to generate a few planets with random seed numbers and a default number of divisions without exporting maps to quickly find a seed that you like, then increase the resolution and divisions with your chosen seed for a more detailed export.
 Higher levels of subdivision and larger images take longer to process.

-Erosion and solar insolation are both still in development you'll have to set some flags in `nixis.py` manually (after the section that sets up argparse):
+Erosion and solar insolation are both still in development so you'll have to set some flags in `nixis.py` manually (after the section that sets up argparse):
 ```
 do_erode = False
 do_climate = False